-Ted Wragg Trust - Computer/ Mobile Device Use and Online Policy - Students July 2023 Page 3 of 11
+Ted Wragg Trust - Computer/ Mobile Device Use and Online Policy - Students June 2025 Page 3 of 9

-- Access to illegal, harmful or inappropriate images such as pornography or other content - Unauthorised access to, loss or sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the internet - Sexual harassment - The sharing or distribution of personal images without an individual's consent or knowledge (often via large chat groups) - Inappropriate communication or contact with others, including strangers - Cyber-bullying - Access to unsuitable video or internet games - An inability to evaluate the quality, accuracy and relevance of information on the internet - Plagiarism and copyright infringement - Illegal downloading of music or video files - The potential for excessive use which may impact on the social and emotional development and learning of the young person. - As with all other risks, it is impossible to eliminate these risks completely.
+- Access to illegal, harmful or inappropriate images such as pornography or other content - Unauthorised access to, loss or sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the internet - Sexual harassment - The sharing or distribution of personal images without an individual's consent or knowledge (often via large chat groups) - Inappropriate communication or contact with others, including strangers - Cyber-bullying - Misuse of Artificial Intelligence (AI) tools to create harmful, misleading, or inappropriate content - Access to unsuitable video or internet games - An inability to evaluate the quality, accuracy and relevance of information on the internet - Plagiarism and copyright infringement - Illegal downloading of music or video files - The potential for excessive use which may impact on the social and emotional development and learning of the young person. - As with all other risks, it is impossible to eliminate these risks completely.
 It is therefore essential, through good educational provision, to build students' resilience to the risks to which they may be exposed so that they have the confidence and skills to face and deal with these risks.